How To Choose The Best Coffee Machine For Any Budget

 DeLonghi sent this to me a while back, to review, and to be honest, I wasn’t expecting to be overly impressed given the price of this machine, but I was proven wrong.

-This is among the benefits of buying a machine from a firm like DeLonghi, they’re enormous, they sell more espresso coffee machines than any other manufacturer, and they spend over 40 million Euros per year in product development – so this is a company who has the resources to enhance their machines over time.
+This is among the benefits of buying a machine from a firm like DeLonghi, they’re enormous, they sell more espresso machines than any other manufacturer, and they spend over 40 million Euros per year in product development – so this is a company who has the resources to enhance their machines over time.

-If you want to read about this machine in a bit more detail then this article will help:
+If you want to read about this machine in a little bit more detail then this article will help:

 My full review of the Delonghi ESAM4200